-Kevin Giddis, co-head of Fixed Income Capital Markets, weighs in on recent bond market events and current influencing factors.
+Kevin Giddis, Chief Fixed Income Strategist, weighs in on recent bond market events and current influencing factors.

 The information contained herein is based on sources which we believe reliable but is not guaranteed by us and is not to be considered all inclusive.
 It is not to be construed as an offer or the solicitation of an offer to sell or buy the securities herein mentioned.
 This firm and/or its affiliates and/or individual shareholders and/or members of their families may have a position in the securities mentioned and may make purchases and/or sales of these securities from time to time in the open market or otherwise.
 Opinions expressed are our present opinions only and are subject to change without notice.
 Raymond James may also perform or seek to perform investment banking for entities referred to herein